Setup · 8 min read

 • Automatic event detection — new appointments should trigger reminders without manual action

-• Customizable message templates — you should control the exact text clients receive, including dynamic fields for name, date, time, and location
+• Customisable message templates — you should control the exact text clients receive, including dynamic fields for name, date, time, and location

 • Configurable send timing — the ability to send multiple reminders at different lead times (e.g., 48h, 24h, 1h before)